 expressing their experiences, but I was just longing so much for someone who thought like me.

-on another kad blog spurred on a comment from a fellow kad who
+Recently, a post on another kad blog spurred on a comment from a fellow kad who

 disagreed with the contents of said post and proceeded to make some pretty nasty comments.